dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 }
 ```
 There are 2 types of polymorphism:
 * compile-time polymorphism (overloading) - when methods have the same name, but different arguments.
 So we can call them, and java knows in compile time what method we are calling, based on arguments.
-Although there is an argument, that there is no strict compile-time polymorphism in java, so method overloading we can count as compile-time polymorphism.
+Although there is an argument, that there is no strict compile-time polymorphism in java, yet we can count method overloading as compile-time polymorphism.
 * runtime polymorphism (overriding) - this is classical polymorphism where we pass reference.
 The problem is that on compile time, java can't know what reference would be passed.
 If both classes A & B, implements interface X, and we pass X as param, java can't know what implementation would be used, because we can change it dynamically during execution.
 That's why we can say that java supports both:
 * compile-time polymorphism - when we overload methods